-Tony Twist and his three children - thirteen year old twins Pete and Linda and nine year old Bronson - move to an old lighthouse on the rugged Australian Coast.
+Tony Twist and his three children - thirteen year old twins Pete and Linda and seven year old Bronson - move to an old lighthouse on the rugged Australian Coast.
 They soon discover that the...

 When Pete touches Shovel, a ghost dog, he finds himself unable to say anything without adding the phrase "without my pants".
 The dog leads Pete, Linda and Bronson on a hunt to find the bones of Ben ...

 Two Scottish children discover that not only is The Loch Ness Monster real - but that there is a whole family of 'Nessie'.
 Most of the yellow creatures are named after a personality trait like Eager-Ness, Sad-Ness or Silly-Ness.

 Neri - the title character - is a young girl with an affinity for water, super-human strength, the ability to swim long distances, and super-human lung capacity.
 She lives alone on an ...
 See full summary »

 Based on the best selling books by popular children's author Enid Blyton; when Julian, Dick and Anne are sent to live with their Aunt and uncle in the English countryside they clash with ...
 See full summary »

 When 14 year old Australian teenager, Kathy Morgan, discovers a mysterious boat during a family vacation, she decides to investigate - little realising that the boat is actually a ...
 See full summary »

 Alana, a teenage girl from the year 3000, finds herself trapped in 1990 with a criminal from the year 2500.
 Alone, and confused, she befriends a spirited girl named Jenny Kelly.
 Together ...
 See full summary »

 A team of 6 contestants play a series of physical, mental, skill and mystery games across 4 themed zones gaining as many crystals as possible which determine how many seconds they get as they attempt to win a prize inside the Crystal Dome.